 How to manage credit risk

 Once you have a list of your riskier accounts, you can start proactively managing your exposure.
 For sellers or service providers who seem more likely to pose risk to your business, you can change your payout schedule and encourage them to change the way refunds and chargebacks are handled.
-You can also get ahead of any new sellers or service providers with high-risk profiles who join your platform by reevaluating your onboarding flow.
+You can also get ahead of any new sellers or service providers with high-risk profiles who join your platform by re-evaluating your onboarding flow.

 Here are five ways to manage the credit risk of your sellers or service providers:

 - Change the way you assess risk during onboarding - Evaluate the risk of sellers or service providers during onboarding, before they even join your platform.
 Make sure you collect enough information about the goods and services being offered so you can determine if they fall within a high-risk category. - For larger users, consider doing a more manual assessment including a financial review.
-You can request proof of inventory and inquire about supply pipeline, delivery timeframe, refund policy, or expected gross payment volume.
+You can request proof of inventory and enquire about supply pipeline, delivery timeframe, refund policy or expected gross payment volume.
 It’s also a good idea to monitor the account for the first few weeks to see how many disputes and refunds are processed.

 - Defer or slow payouts for riskier accounts - For newer sellers or service providers, delay payouts (for example, hold payouts for a day or two) until you become familiar with their average volumes and chargeback rates.
 For goods and services that are not provided immediately, hold payouts until they are delivered.
 This reduces the likelihood of chargebacks and refunds because you can confirm that customers received what they paid for before releasing the funds.